hnfong/public-crap/bookmarks/general.md

 ## Physics

+- ☆ https://en.wikipedia.org/wiki/Consistent_histories - Seems to be a interpretation of Quantum Mechanics that postulate that the past can be probabilistic?
 - https://aeon.co/essays/shut-up-and-calculate-does-a-disservice-to-quantum-mechanics - ‘Shut up and calculate’ does a disservice to quantum mechanics | Aeon Essays
 - https://en.wikipedia.org/wiki/Born_rule
 - https://www.feynmanlectures.caltech.edu/I_toc.html - 403 Forbidden